Mohammadsalahuddin/genuino_contest/README.md

 # genuino_contest
-# Mobile Apps Source
+# Mobile apps Source Code
-I am unable to share the Mobile apps source code (source code contains my own user credentials and Its only connected with my IoT Cloud Account).
-Thanks for understanding.
+Sample Mobile application source code added as well as video turotials added</br>
+check my youtube channels for step step video turotials</br>
+The device frimware for test apps as well as the final frimware are there.</br>

+# youtube channels